Preparation for Adult Circumcision, Frenuloplasty or Preputioplasty

 Adult men after the circumcision should bring a pair of tight-fitting briefs to wear afterwards, which will keep the surgical dressing in place.
 Continue to wear these at home until the swelling and soreness has eased.

 Eat and Drinks

 If you are having a local anaesthetic, eat and drink as per normal.
 Keep your fluids going as this will ensure that you are well hydrated.
 Vitamin E and C will promote healing.

 If you smoke, then stop as this interferes with the healing of the wound.
 Smoking can slow this down and your recovery in general, so stop smoking before your surgery.

 Time off from work

 Arrange time off work from 2-7 days.

 Note: The content on this page is not intended nor recommended as a substitute for medical advice, diagnosis, or treatment.
-Always seek the advice from Dr. Khan regarding any medical questions or conditions developed before or after procedure.
+Always seek the advice from Dr Khan regarding any medical questions or conditions developed before or after the procedure.